 Similarly, a related time-manage technique is to use a to-do list.
 This technique can also reduce procrastination, for instance by making tasks, deadlines, and goals feel more concrete, and consequently increasing people’s motivation to act.

 Accordingly, learning to manage time better can help reduce procrastination.
 However, to overcome procrastination successfully, it’s generally also important to learn other things, and especially how to regulate emotions.
-Accordingly, many interventions for reducing procrastination involve teaching a combination of different skills, including ones pertaining to time management and ones pertaining to emotion regulation, though some interventions focus on only one type of skill, especially if that’s more appropriate given the specific type of procrastination problem that a person has.
+Accordingly, many interventions for reducing procrastination involve teaching a combination of different skills, including ones for time management and ones for emotion regulation, though some interventions focus on only one type of skill, especially if that’s more appropriate given the specific type of procrastination problem that a person has.

 Time-management techniques for reducing procrastination